100+ AMAZING Viking Name Ideas for Boys and Girls (and Their Meaning)

 To help you narrow down your choices, I’ve compiled a list of the best 50 Viking names for boys.

-So whether you’re looking for a name for your little warrior or just want to find a cool name for your baby boy, this list has you covered.
+So whether you’re looking for a name for your little warrior or just want to find a cool name for your baby boy, I’ve got you covered!

 2. Bjorn – A name that can be translated as Bear, meaning “strong and brave.”